danielpuglisi/seiten/README.md

 After defining the navigation structure make sure you have your static pages in place.

 The Seiten helpers will look for the static pages in the `app/pages` directory.
-So the pages need to be placed and ordered in the same directory hirarchy as defined in `config/navigation.yml`.
+So the pages need to be placed and ordered in the same hierarchy as defined in `config/navigation.yml`.

 Example: